dfinson/apifi/README.md

     private String passwordHash;
 }
 ```
+#### Configuration properties
+- `apifi.endpoint` - specifies the path to be used by the generated API.
+By default its value is `/graphql`.
+- `apifi.max-query-depth` - specifies the deepest level of query nesting / depth allowed in a GraphQL query.
+By default its value is 15.

 After compiling the project and taking a peek in the *target* folder, the following is the auto generated GraphQL service bean:
 ```java